sunghopark2010/any-empty-conf-room/README.md

 # any-empty-conf-room
-Is there any empty office out there?
+Is there any empty conference room out there?